fcts000/fcts-cs-docs/docs/locations.md

     * **Timings:** 8am to 7pm, Open 7 days
     * **Additional notes:**
-     Testing done in the back of the building off of Marconi Blvd
+     Testing done in the back of the building off of Marconi Blvd Due to lack of supplies, no tests are being offered at this site.
     * **Solv-Health Appointment Link:** <https://www.solvhealth.com/free-covid-testing-site-copiague-ny-A9QbJ3.>
     * **Registration Link:**
     * **Lab name:** Northshore Clinical - 773 570 6510 - results@northshoreclinical.com